byui-cse/wdd231-course/src/content/prepare/unit3.md

 - **Progressive Enhancement**:
 "What is Progressive Enhancement?", "How can I apply it to a webpage to improve it's compatibility?"
-- **Web Accessibility**:
+- **Forms and Accessibility**:
-"What is Web Accessibility?", "How can I make accessible web pages?"
-"How can I find out how accessible a website is?", "How are these applied for the web?"
+ "What accessibility concerns should I have when making html forms?", "How can I use HTML to overcome some of those accessibility concerns?", "How can I use CSS to overcome some of those accessibility concerns?"
 - **localStorage**:
 "What is localStorage?", "How is it used?"